Convoy ON 154: HMS Fidelity 29/30 December

 Fidelity restarted main engines at 05:00 and declined the offer to dispatch a tug from Gibraltar.
 Speed was limited to two knots while streaming anti-torpedo nets when observed by Meteor and Milne at 05:30. found Fidelity while her main engines were again stopped for repairs between 10:15 and 11:00.
 U-615 identified Fidelity as a Q-ship and shadowed her cautiously.
 A reconnaissance flight by Fidelity's remaining Kingfisher observed two shadowing submarines and two of Empire Shackleton's lifeboats.
-Fidelity launched LCV-752 and LCV-754 to tow-in the lifeboats.
+Fidelity launched LCV-752 and LCV-754 to retrieve the lifeboats.
 Fidelity recovered the Kingfisher and the two landing craft with Empire Shackleton's survivors that afternoon and launched MTB-105 to conduct anti-submarine patrols through the night.

-U-615 launched four torpedoes at Fidelity at about 20:00, but the anti-torpedo net protected the ship from damage.
-MTB-105 experienced engine problems and lost contact with Fidelity at about 23:00.
-MTB-105 heard radio calls from Fidelity shortly after dawn, but had inadequate battery power to respond.
+U-615 launched four torpedoes at Fidelity at about 20:00 but the anti-torpedo net protected the ship from damage.
+MTB-105 had engine trouble and lost contact with Fidelity at about 23:00.
+MTB-105 heard radio calls from Fidelity shortly after dawn but had inadequate battery power to respond.
 U-435 torpedoed Fidelity at 16:30 and was surprised by the size of the resulting explosion and by the large number of men subsequently seen floating in the water where the ship had sunk.
 MTB-105 rigged a makeshift sail to try and reach land.
-Fidelity had on board 369 people (274 crew, 51 Marines and 44 survivors from Empire Shackleton), all were lost at sea, including the convoy commodore of ON 154 Vice Admiral Wion de Malpas Egerton.
+Fidelity had on board 369 people (274 crew, 51 Marines and 44 survivors from Empire Shackleton), all were lost at sea, including Egerton, the convoy commodore.